Cognigy/Documentation/docs/en/docs/ai/nodes/other-nodes/knowledge-search.md

 This Node searches and retrieves content from data that was previously uploaded to the Knowledge AI solution.

-Before using this Node, please ensure that you have a `text-embedding-ada-002` LLM configured - see this [list of supported providers](../../resources/build/llm.md).
+Before using this Node, ensure that you have a `text-embedding-ada-002` LLM configured.
+Refer to the [list of supported providers](../../resources/build/llm.md).

 To display the output of the Knowledge Search Node to the user, follow these steps: